 The referendum was held alongside the presidential election, where incumbent Maia Sandu won 42.5% of the vote–short of the majority needed to avoid a runoff–and will face pro-Moscow ex-Prosecutor-General Alexandr Stoianoglo in a decisive runoff on 3 November.

-Viorel Cerneteanu, the chief of police in Moldova, told a press held on 25 October in Chisinau that investigators had discovered approximately 1 million bank transfers made to accounts of Moldovan citizens through Promsvyazbank Russia (PSB) between September and October.
+Viorel Cerneteanu, the chief of police in Moldova, told a press conference held on 25 October in Chisinau that investigators had discovered approximately 1 million bank transfers made to accounts of Moldovan citizens through Promsvyazbank Russia (PSB) between September and October.

 Cernauteanu claims that about 500 people were fined for “passive election corruption”.
-The investigation found that PSB, which is currently under sanctions due to its support of Russia’s war against Ukraine, transferred $15 millions in September, and an additional $24 millions in October.
+The investigation found that PSB, which is currently under international sanctions due to its support of Russia’s war against Ukraine, transferred $15 millions in September, and an additional $24 millions in October.

 Cernauteanu said that investigators identified 138,000 Moldovans who received the transfers.
 However, the actual number may be higher because some funds were redistributed to multiple individuals.